 6.)
 Have a holistic approach

 A holistic approach refers to the physical, emotional, relational, intellectual, and spiritual aspects of a child’s life.
 When parents apply a holistic approach to their child’s development, children learn different things at different stages.

 7.)
 Act mindfully

-A little random act of kindness puts a sense of compassion in kids, keeps on doing some activities which will keep them connected to the basic values of life and it will also appreciate the importance of gratitude.
+A little random act of kindness puts a sense of compassion in kids, Keep on doing some activities which will keep them connected to the basic values of life and they will also appreciate the importance of gratitude.

 Did you know?
 Your child could be your best friend too.
-Explore things together, exercise together, do some yoga asanas, meditation, and go for a walk with your kid and when you are with them just be with them, avoid phones and other distractions.
+Explore things together, exercise together, do some yoga asanas, and meditation, and go for a walk with your kid when you are with them just be with them, and avoid phones and other distractions.

 How to nurture your child’s mental health?
 By praising their efforts over achievements.
-By motivating them to do better next time and being their support system which will help them to build resilience.
+Motivating them to do better next time and being their support system which will help them to build resilience.

 Lots of love and gratitude